chadbuildsthings/qbd-db-research/How to Log into QuickBooks Desktop Automatically on Windows Startup.md

 # Prerequisites

-1. Quickbooks Enterprise installed on Windows Server 2022
+1. Microsoft Windows (tested with Microsoft Windows Server 2022)
+2. Quickbooks Desktop (tested with Quickbooks Desktop for Enterprise)
-2. AutoHotkey v2 installed
+3. AutoHotkey v2
-3. Configured Windows to Automatically log in to a user account with adequate permissions on startup
+4. Configured Windows to Automatically log in to a user account with adequate permissions on startup

 # Disable QuickBooks Helper Programs on Startup